Curry: East Asia

+The first curry bread (karē pan) was introduced in 1927, and the first katsu curry in 1918 or 1921 or 1948.
+In 1945, the Oriental company developed a powdered instant curry roux, and in 1950, Bell Shokuhin company developed a block-shaped instant curry roux, and Japanese curry quickly spread throughout Japan as a dish that could be easily prepared at home.
+In 1948, Japanese curry was used in school meals for the first time.
+In 1963, House Foods introduced "Vermont Curry" (バーモントカレー), an instant curry roux made with apples and honey, which became popular.
+This product brought sweetness to Japanese curry, which had been perceived as a spicy, adult dish, and made Japanese curry a favourite children's dish.

 Curry spread to other regions of Asia.
 Curry powder is added to some dishes in the southern part of China.
 The curry powder sold in Chinese grocery stores is similar to Madras curry powder, but with the addition of star anise and cinnamon.
 The former Portuguese colony of Macau has its own culinary traditions and curry dishes, including Galinha à portuguesa ("Portuguese-style chicken") and curry crab.
 Portuguese sauce is a sauce flavoured with curry and thickened with coconut milk.

 Curry was popularized in Korean cuisine when Ottogi entered the Korean food industry with an imported curry powder in 1969.
 Korean curry powder contains spices including cardamom, chili, cinnamon, and turmeric.
 Curry tteokbokki is made of tteok (rice cakes), eomuk (fish cakes), eggs, vegetables, and gochujang, fermented red chili paste.
 As in India, chilis were brought to Korea by European traders.
 Spicy chili sauce then replaced the soy sauce formerly used in tteokbokki.